 Topsoil is collected and stored on-site with an aim to stockpile sufficient topsoil to rehabilitate the entire final landform.
-MACH Energy currently estimates that 1,431,000 cubic metres (m3) of topsoil is required for final landform rehabilitation and therefore, MACH Energy is aiming to directly apply or stockpile this amount prior to mine closure.
+MACH Energy currently estimates that approximately 1,672,450cubic metres (m) of topsoil is required for final landform rehabilitation and therefore, MACH Energy is aiming to directly apply or stockpile this amount prior to mine closure.
 Sufficient soil resources are available for final landform rehabilitation.